mezhanglei/react-easy-formcore/README.md

 - `component` field display component.
 - `name` Form field name, `optional`.
 - `trigger` Sets the event name of the form field to collect form values, default `onChange`.
-- `validateTrigger` Sets the event for form field validation, default `onChange`.
+- `validateTrigger` Sets the event for trigger form field validation, default `onChange`.
-- `valueProp` attribute of the form value.`optional`.
+- `valueProp` The field name of the value in the callback function object, the default value is `'value'`.
 - `valueGetter` A function to format the output form value, used with `valueSetter`, `optional`.
 - `valueSetter` function to format input form value, used with `valueGetter`, `optional`.
 - `rules` Checksum rules for form fields `optional`.
-- `initialValue` Form field initial value, Note that this value can only initialise the form `optional`.
+- `initialValue` The initial value of the form field, note that this value is different from `value` when the form is rendered for the first time.
-- `onFieldsChange` The event function when a form changes onChange will only be triggered by the control's active `onChange`, not by `store.setFieldValue` and `store.setFieldsValue`, avoiding circular calls。`optional`.
+- `onFieldsChange` The event function when the value of the control changes will only be triggered by the control's active `onChange`, not by `store.setFieldValue` and `store.setFieldsValue`, avoiding circular calls. `optional`.
 - `onValuesChange` Listening for changes in form values.`optional`。
 - `errorClassName` add a custom class name when there is an error message, `optional`.